 Upcoming Desalination Events

-Abu Dhabi ACWA Africa America Asia Australia California Cape Town Chennai Chile China Dubai Egypt Emirates India Iran Israel Kenya KSA Kuwait MED MED-TVC Middle East North Africa North America Oman Pakistan Sacramento Saudi Saudi Arabia Singapore South Africa South Aisa South America South Asia Southeast Asia Sydney Tamil Nadu UAE United Arab Emirates United States US USA Western Aisa Western Asia
+Abu Dhabi ACWA Africa America Asia Australia California Cape Town Chennai China Dubai Egypt Emirates Ghana India Iran Israel Kenya KSA MED Middle East North Africa North America Oman Pakistan Persian Gulf Sacramento San Diego Saudi Saudi Arabia Singapore South Africa South Aisa South America South Asia Southeast Asia Sydney Tamil Nadu UAE United Arab Emirates United States US USA Western Aisa Western Asia